 You can start and finish in Auckland, Christchurch or any other place around the circuit.
 You need about 4 weeks and it's an excellent way to really get to see and experience all of what NZ has to offer - the North of the North to the deep South!
-As always the longer you have the better so you can get off at your favourite places for a few more days (or weeks!).
+As always the longer you have the better so you can get off at your favorite places for a few more days (or weeks!).

-All about the The Jill Pass
+All about the The Short North Bus Pass

 This pass also includes travel down to New Zealand's capital city - Wellington.
 You'll get to experience the beachside town of Raglan, the volcanoes of the Central Plateau, Rotorua, Taupo and more on this flexible hop on hop off bus pass.

 Highlights include chill out on the beach or learn to surf in Raglan, New Zealand's epic little surf town, experience Maori culture on an exclusive overnight stop at a Marae, get way off the beaten track at the Blue Duck Station, an incredible spot on the edge of the Wanganui National Park, check out the North Island's top spots of Rotorua and Taupo, experience the culture and coffee of New Zealand's capital city, Wellington.